 One of the tests your GP can arrange is a semen analysis.

-This is where a sample of your semen is analysed in a laboratory to check the quality and quantity of the sperm.
+This is where a sample of semen is analysed to check the quality and quantity of the sperm.
 The results are usually available within a week.

-If the results are abnormal, the test should be repeated to ensure it was accurate.
-This will normally be performed after three months.
+If the results are not normal, the test should be repeated to ensure it was accurate.
+This will normally be performed after 3 months.